• Home

 Notes

-If you can't find a vegan heavy cream, check out my FAQ section in my blog post for how to make a vegan ganache with vegan baking sticks.
+If you can't find a vegan heavy cream, check my section entitled "substitutions and variations" for how to make a vegan ganache with vegan baking sticks.

 All Purpose Flour: I cannot test this due to celiac disease, but use 3 cups packed AP flour (504 grams), ½ cup packed cocoa powder (58 grams) and ¾ cup vegetable oil.